Lessac Kinesensic Training

 Master Lessac Teacher, Barry Kur guiding Christian Cooper (MFA Performance Candidate,

 2020) and Jonathan Andrew (MFA Performance Alumni 2019 and Lessac Practitioner) in

 Buddy Squats for lengthening the spine, elongated alignment and engaged breathing.

 Mel Angelo (MFA Performance Alumni 2019 and Lessac Practitioner 2019) Travis Ascione

 (MFA Performance Candidate 2021), B Peyton (MFA Performance Candidate 2021) and Morgan

 Baker (MFA Performance Candidate 2021) engaging in a consonant scat band for enjoying

 rhythm and musicality while enhancing clarity and intelligibility in speech.

-In addition, based on her experience teaching the Lessac Kinesensic voice and movement
+Lessac curriculum is based on Professor Aronson’s experience teaching the Kinesensic

-curriculum in Europe at the University of Rijeka in Croatia as well as teaching at
+voice and movement curriculum at the University of Rijeka in Croatia and at the Lessac

 Earn your terminal degree in Theatre